khalid-hussain/shaheen/chap8.md

 said, "Owing to the happiness of the victory, I pledge to put fifteen of Castile's horsemen to death but I would like to use your lance for good luck."
-Saying this he handed over his lance to him and moved forward and grabbed Badr Bin Mughira's lance that was still pierced into the ground.
+Saying this he handed over his lance to him and moved forward and grabbed Badr bin Mughira's lance that was still pierced into the ground.

 Four of Ferdinand's knights, who came one after the other for a duel faced death at the hands of Naeem.
 After the fatality of the last knight, Ferdinand gave the order of an all-out attack.

-By noon, when the battle was at its thickest, Mansour Bin Ahmed arrived with Badr's army.
+By noon, when the battle was at its thickest, Mansour bin Ahmed arrived with Badr's army.
 By afternoon, Ferdinand's army started to show signs of defeat.

 Naeem had already condemned fourteen men to death and before he could fulfill